Gruximillian/sequential-keybinding/README.md

 ### Removing hardcoded values

-One of the essential things that we can do in order to make the function more flexible is to remove any hard coded values that we use and instead pass them to the function as parameters.
+One of the essential things that we can do in order to make the function more flexible is to remove any hardcoded values that we use and instead pass them to the function as parameters.

-The most important values that we need and are hardcoded are the selector for the background container element (`#background`), the parts for the image url, and the time delay value in this check `if (currentTime - lastKeyTime > 1000)`.
+The most important values that we need which are hardcoded are the selector for the background container element (`#background`), the parts for the image url, and the time delay value in this check `if (currentTime - lastKeyTime > 1000)`.
 There is also the `charList` variable, but even though we can also pass it as the parameter and control exactly which characters are allowed, we can leave it for now to make things simpler.
 Instead, what we can do with the `charList` is to move it out of the event listener, into the `keyMapper` function to avoid declaring it on every keystroke.
 So, let's make all these changes.

 ```javascript
 document.addEventListener('DOMContentLoaded', () => {